srsapireddy/OpenLANE_EDA/README.md

 ![Dynamic_9](https://github.com/srsapireddy/Images/blob/main/141.png?raw=true) </br>

 ### CMOS Fabrication Process (16-Mask CMOS Process):
 1. Selecting a substrate = Layer where the IC is fabricated.
-Most commonly used is P-type substrate
+The most commonly used is the P-type substrate
 2. Creating active region for transistor = Separate the transistor regions using SiO2 as isolation

-Mask 1 = Covers the photoresist layer that must not be etched away (protects the two transistor active regions) Photoresist layer = Can be etched away via UV light Si3N4 layer = Protection layer to prevent SiO2 layer to grow during oxidation (oxidation furnace) SiO2 layer = Grows during oxidation (LOCOS = Local Oxidation of Silicon) and will act as isolation regions between transistors or active regions
+Mask 1 = Covers the photoresist layer that must not be etched away (protects the two transistor active regions) Photoresist layer = Can be etched away via UV light Si3N4 layer = Protection layer to prevent SiO2 layer from growing during oxidation (oxidation furnace) SiO2 layer = Grows during oxidation (LOCOS = Local Oxidation of Silicon) and will act as isolation regions between transistors or active regions

 ![cell_1](https://github.com/srsapireddy/Images/blob/main/142.png?raw=true)

 3. N-Well and P-Well Fabrication = Fabricate the substrate needed by PMOS (N-Well) and NMOS (P-Well)

-Phosporus (5 valence electron) is used to form N-well Boron (3 valence electron) is used to form P-Well.
+Phosphorus (5 valence electron) is used to form N-well Boron (3 valence electrons) is used to form P-Well.
-Mask 2 protects the N-Well (PMOS side) while P-Well (NMOS side) is being fabricated then Mask 3 while N-Well (PMOS side) is being fabricated
+Mask 2 protects the N-Well (PMOS side) while P-Well (NMOS side) is being fabricated, then Mask 3 while N-Well (PMOS side) is being fabricated

 ![cell_2](https://github.com/srsapireddy/Images/blob/main/143.png?raw=true) </br>

 4. Formation of Gate = Gate fabrication affects threshold voltage.
-Factors affecting threshold voltage includes:
+Factors affecting threshold voltage include:

 ![cell_3](https://github.com/srsapireddy/Images/blob/main/144.png?raw=true) </br>

-Main parameters are:
+The main parameters are:

 Doping Concentration = Controlled by ion implantation (Mask 4 for Boron implantation in NMOS P-Well and Mask 5 for Arsenic implantation in PMOS N-Well)
-Oxide capacitance = Controlled by oxide thickness (SiO2 layer is removed then rebuilt to the desire thickness) Mask 6 is for gate formation using polysilicon layer.
+Oxide capacitance = Controlled by oxide thickness (SiO2 layer is removed then rebuilt to the desired thickness) Mask 6 is for gate formation using a polysilicon layer.

 ![cell_4](https://github.com/srsapireddy/Images/blob/main/145.png?raw=true) </br>